diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 val events = FlumeUtils.createStream(ssc, receiverHostname, receiverPort)
 ```

 `Despite its simplicity, the disadvantage of this approach is its lack of transactions`.
-This increases the chance of losing small amounts of data in case of the failure of the worker node running the receiver.
-Furthermore, if the worker running the receiver fails, the system will try to launch the receiver at a different location, and Flume will need to be reconfigured to send to the new worker.
+This increases the chance of losing small amounts of data in case of the failure of the worker node running the receiver. `Furthermore, if the worker running the receiver fails, the system will try to launch the receiver at a different location, and Flume will need to be reconfigured to send to the new worker`.
 This is often challenging to set up.

 * Pull-based receiver
-The newer pull-based approach (added in Spark 1.1) is to set up a specialized Flume sink Spark Streaming will read from, and have the receiver pull the data from the sink.
-This approach is preferred for resiliency, as the data remains in the sink until Spark Streaming reads and replicates it and tells the sink via a transaction.
+The newer pull-based approach (added in Spark 1.1) is to set up a specialized Flume sink Spark Streaming will read from, and have the receiver pull the data from the sink. `This approach is preferred for resiliency, as the data remains in the sink until Spark Streaming reads and replicates it and tells the sink via a transaction`.

-To get started, we will need to set up the custom sink as a third-party plug-in for Flume.
+To get started, we will need `to set up the custom sink as a third-party plug-in for Flume`.
 The latest directions on installing plug-ins are in the Flume documentation.
 Since the plug-in is written in Scala we need to add both the plug-in and the Scala library to Flume’s plug-ins.
 For Spark 1.1, the Maven coordinates are shown in Example 10-37.

 **Example 10-37.
 Maven coordinates for Flume sink**
 ```maven
 groupId = org.apache.spark
 artifactId = spark-streaming-flume-sink_2.10
 version = 1.2.0

 groupId = org.scala-lang
 artifactId = scala-library
 version = 2.10.4